 Aaliyah propelled Aaliyah to the forefront of young hot hip-hop, and for good reason, it was stunningly solid – and it didn’t hurt to have Dame Dash in the pocket either (side thought: if Aaliyah and Dame panned out, how crazy could the Roc la Familia Dynasty have been with them and Jayonce?)

-Bittersweetly, the album cemented Aaliyah’s potential – what she could have been – as it was her last.
+A bittersweet opus, the premature denouement, cemented Aaliyah’s potential – what she could have been – as the album was her last.

 Long story short: the album was as fresh as I was in ninth grade, and the sound is relevant now — I’m sure there’s a parallel to my equal abstract relevance somewhere in there…